RinG1365/PetRescueSOS/README.md

 # PetRescueSOS
-This system is used to rescue stray cat and stray dog.
-By using this system, we can register a account as a rescuer .
+Pet Rescue SOS system is used to rescue stray cat and stray dog.
-We can send the location of stray cat and stary dog when we saw it then the system will get the location and go to rescue them.
-The system is used ny two users which are admin and resident.
+The system have only 2 users which is admin and resident.
+After resident registered as a user, user can be able to send pet rescue SOS by sending the location of the station, pet type and pet Quantity.
+(When the server opened)
+Admin responsible to arrange the SOS request make by the user after open the server.
+Besides, admin also able to manage station and rescuers information.
+Lastly, admin able to update the status of pet rescue SOS.